 103. Assumed identity approval, grant of

-(1) The Commission may grant an approval (an “assumed identity approval”) for the acquisition and use of an assumed identity by an officer of the Commission.
+(1) The Commission may grant an approval (an assumed identity approval) for the acquisition and use of an assumed identity by an officer of the Commission.

 (2) The approval must be in writing signed by the Commission.